ajkhoury/ReClassEx/README.md

 # How to build

-See how to build in the wiki:
+See wiki for instructions on how to compile:

 [Reclass Wiki](https://github.com/dude719/Reclass-2015/wiki)